Multitask Online Mirror Descent: Multitask Online Learning

-\section{Multitask online learning}
+\section{Multitask Online Learning}

-In this section, we introduce the problem and describe our approach to solve it.
-We use a cooperative and asynchronous multiagent formalism, where an online algorithm is run in a distributed fashion by agents that communicate to solve their tasks, but make predictions at different time steps.
+We now describe the multitask online learning problem, and introduce our approach to solve it.
+We use a cooperative and asynchronous multiagent formalism: the online algorithm is run in a distributed fashion by communicating agents, that however make predictions at different time steps.

 \paragraph{\bf Problem formulation and reminders on OMD.} We consider an online convex optimization setting with a set of $N \in \mathbb{N}$ agents, each learning a possibly different task on a common convex decision set $V \subset \mathbb{R}^d$.
 At each time step $t = 1, 2, \ldots$ some agent $i_t \le N$ makes a prediction $x_t \in V$ for its task, incurs loss $\ell_t(x_t)$, and observes a subgradient of $\ell_t$ at $x_t$, where $\ell_t$ is a convex loss function.
 We say that $i_t$ is the active agent at time $t$.
 Both the sequence $i_1,i_2,\ldots$ of active agents and the sequence $\ell_1,\ell_2,\ldots$ of convex losses are chosen adversarially and hidden from the agents.
-Our goal is to minimize the {\em multitask regret}, which is defined as the sum of the individual regrets:
+Note that the algorithm we propose is deterministic, such that $\ell_t$ might be indifferently chosen before $x_t$ is predicted (oblivious adversary) or after.
+Our goal is to minimize the {\em multitask regret}, which is defined as the sum of the individual regrets